-Remembering your preperation is not an easy task.
+Remembering your preparation is not an easy task.
 Many times when I play games, I cannot remember the full lines.
-Rather I have some vague idea of which moves appear in it.
+Rather, I have some vague idea of which moves appear in it.
 This half-knowledge can be very dangerous.

-You are somewhere in the middle of remembering and calculating, but not doing either correctly.
-This phenomenon can lead to very weird mistakes early on, even in games of two Grandmasters.
+You are somewhere in the middle of remembering and calculating, but you are not doing either correctly.
+This phenomenon can lead to very weird mistakes early on, even in the games of two Grandmasters.

 So it happened to me two days ago in the latest Titled Tuesday on chess.com.
 Against a strong Grandmaster I was clearly better after 9(!) moves with black!

-For full disclosure: while writing this article I saw with great horror that in the position of the above Diagramm there was a game Carlsen-Giri Skilling Open 2020.
+For full disclosure: while writing this article I saw with great horror that in the position of the above Diagram there was a game Carlsen-Giri Skilling Open 2020.

-Because of the time investement (40 seconds after the diagramm in a 3 Minute blitz game) and further play of my opponent, I still believe he stumbled into this position because of half-knowledge.
+Because of the time investment (40 seconds after the diagram in a 3 Minute blitz game), and the further play of my opponent, I still believe he stumbled into this position because of half-knowledge.

 Now the Main Line goes: 6…Ne4 7.Rc1 Nc6 8.Nd2 g5 9.Be3! with a very double-edged position.
 It is important to see that white follows up on Ne4 with Rc1.
 Let’s see how my game went:

-More surprisingly, this half-knowledge problem can also occure in middle game positions when using pattern recognition.
+More surprisingly, this half-knowledge problem can also occur in middle-game positions when using pattern recognition.
 Funnily enough, I was on the bad side this time in that same Titled Tuesday tournament.

 In only 4 seconds I took with the Bishop on e5, which is a huge mistake.
 After dxe5 my Knight on f3 will soon be pushed away by f5 and e4 (which is possible due to the missing bishop on h2) and suddenly black is on top!

-Horrified by such a huge mistake I tried to understand the origin of it.
-And it didn’t take me long to remember the following classical game I played several month ago:
+What’s interesting is that immediately after Bxe5 dxe5 I understood that I messed up royally!
+Horrified by such a huge mistake, I tried to understand the origin of it.
+And it didn’t take me long to remember the following classical game I played several months ago:

 Switch On Your Brain

-In future I want to refrain from generalizing ideas that are meant for specific situations only.
-And whenever I feel an attraction to some weird looking move, I want to ask myself “does this really make any sense”?
+In the future, I want to refrain from generalizing ideas that are meant for specific situations only.
+And whenever I feel an attraction to some weird-looking move, I want to ask myself “does this really make any sense”?

-I hope this helps you avoid mistakes even Grandmasters do frequently.
+I hope this helps you avoid mistakes even Grandmasters commit frequently.